-- Compensation for TA positions is continguent upon sufficient enrollments (usually 10 enrolled students or more).
+- Compensation for TA positions is contingent upon sufficient enrollments (usually 10 enrolled students or more).
 TAs must pay for their own travel to/from Portsmouth, NH and parking costs (if any).

 Duties and Responsibilities

 TA positions are full-time for the duration of a course.
 TAs assist course faculty with all aspects of delivering the course curriculum, and take the lead in preparing for field trips and lab exercises.
 TAs also assist SML staff with daily and weekly program-related duties that include stocking labs and classrooms, and helping with weekly "food run" activities.
-TAs are expected to arrive on Appledore Island one day prior to the start of their course, typically the Sunday afternoon before a course beginning on Monday.
+TAs should plan on arriving on the first day of the course, unless otherwise instructed by SML staff.

 TAs for high school courses are required to live in the dorms with the students to serve as RAs and mentors (RA training will be provided by SML staff).
 High school students are housed in separate dorms by gender.
 As such, one female TA and one male TA are hired for each high school course.